-- (1) This section applies where- - (a) the owner or responsible person for an animal has been given a notice of impounding; or - (b) an authorised person- - (i) has impounded an animal seized under section 21(1)(a) or section 21(2)(a); and - (ii) does not know, and cannot readily find out, the name and address of an owner or responsible person for the animal. - (2) The animal may be reclaimed by an owner or responsible person if the owner or responsible person- - (a) reclaims the animal within the prescribed period; and - (b) pays the cost-recovery fee; and - (c) if an approval or registration is required for the keeping of the animal and the owner or responsible person does not have the approval or registration obtains the approval or registration; and - (d) if the responsible person has not complied with a current compliance notice that has been issued in relation to compliance with this local law-complies with the compliance notice. - (3) However, the animal may not be reclaimed by an owner or responsible person if-
+- (1) This section applies where- - (a) the owner or responsible person for an animal has been given a notice of impounding; or - (b) an authorised person does not know, and cannot readily find out, the name and address of an owner or responsible person for the animal. - (2) The animal may be reclaimed by an owner or responsible person if the owner or responsible person- - (a) reclaims the animal within the prescribed period; and - (b) pays the cost-recovery fee; and - (c) if an approval or registration is required for the keeping of the animal and the owner or responsible person does not have the approval or registration obtains the approval or registration; and - (d) if the responsible person has not complied with a current compliance notice that has been issued in relation to compliance with this local law-complies with the compliance notice. - (3) However, the animal may not be reclaimed by an owner or responsible person if- - (a) continued retention of the animal is needed as evidence for a proceeding or proposed proceeding for an offence involving the animal; or - (b) a destruction order has been made for the animal. - (4) The animal may be reclaimed by an owner or responsible person for the animal if an event as follows happens- - (a) if subsection (3)(a) applies- - (i) an authorised person advises the owner or responsible person that the animal's continued retention as evidence is no longer required; and - (ii) the owner or responsible person has satisfied subsection (2)(b)-(d); - (b) if subsection (3)(b) applies-

-&lt;sup>22 An authorised person may also declare an animal as a declared dangerous animal under section 19 if specified criteria are met.
+&lt;sup>24 An authorised person may also declare an animal as a declared dangerous animal under section 19 if specified criteria are met.